cop1000/actions-hello-world/responses/trigger.md

 Let's trigger your workflow!

-Your workflow triggers on a `push`, so let's merge your PR and trigger that workflow.
+Your workflow triggers on a `push`, which just occurred.

-Merge your PR.
+Let's wait for the workflow to be triggered on a `check_run`.